-A fifo may be morphed from a tritone with the same anchor (e.g., tritone M may be morphed into a fifth or fourth anchored by \mathbb{M}) or from a tritone anchored a half tone up or down (e.g., tritone \mathbb{D} may be morphed into a fourth anchored by \mathbb{M}), and tritone \mathbb{I} may be morphed into a fifth anchored by \mathbb{M}).
+A fifo may be morphed from a tritone with the same anchor (e.g., tritone M may be morphed into a fifth or fourth anchored by $\mathbb{M}$ ) or from a tritone anchored a half tone up or down (e.g., tritone D may be morphed into a fourth anchored by $\mathbb{M}$ , and tritone I may be morphed into a fifth anchored by $\mathbb{M}$ ).
 This multiplicity of possibilities is, in computer speak, a feature of PKP not a bug.
 It enables the flow of harmony to be understood as sequences of morphs and slides of building blocks (a slide moves a building block while holding its size fixed), in which the sizes of fifos are determined by context.
+This is the basic justification for the introduction of the unconventional term "fifo."

 Considering the alphabet as a circular loop (traversing it in one direction goes off one end to proceed in the same direction from the other end), it may be said that adjacent tritone anchors in the alphabet identify tritones offset by a half tone.
-This means for tritones \mathbf{P} and \mathbf{L} at opposite ends of the alphabet that the bass notes of opposite inversions are a half tone apart (the anchor of tritone \mathbf{P} is a half tone above the bass note of inverted tritone \mathbf{L}).
+This means for tritones $\mathbf{P}$ and $\mathbf{L}$ at opposite ends of the alphabet that the bass notes of opposite inversions are a half tone apart (the bass note of tritone $\mathbf{P}$ is a half tone above the bass note of inverted tritone $\mathbf{L}$ ).